AnnieShaffer/stock-analysis/README.md

 The purpose of this analysis is to assist Steve in choosing stocks for his parents to buy based on previous data from 2017 and 2018.

 ### Background
 We had previously assisted Steve by creating a Workbook that would allow him to quickly sort through the data he had created.
 This worksheet had code that was a bit clunky and took a while to run.
-Specifically, the first code took 1.09375 seconds to run for the 2017 data set and 1.074219 seconds for the 2018 data set.
+Specifically, the first script took 1.09375 seconds to run for the 2017 data set and 1.074219 seconds for the 2018 data set.
 Our goal is to refactor the code so that it may run faster and have to ability to run more data efficiently.
-This would assist Steve for future data set and make it more efficient when he expands his data set to the entire Stock Market.
+This would assist Steve for future data sets and make it more efficient when he expands his data set to the entire Stock Market.

 ## Analysis and Challenges
 ### Analysis